lilmatt/callpass-js/README.md

 ## Manifesto/Justification

-The currently passcode hashing algorithm is a joke.
+The current passcode hashing algorithm is a joke.
 It does absolutely nothing to prevent non-hams from injecting items into the APRS IS, and is freely available in various implementations of open-source software, such as xastir.

 I'm tired of having to go through gyrations to generate these for people when I help them set up APRSIS32, aprx, etc. so I wrote this.

 If you're upset that this software exists, then let's work on a better way to keep the APRS IS ham-only, rather than pretending the passcode does anything at all to keep non-hams off of the APRS IS.

 ## Usage